cloudflare/cloudflare-docs/products/workers/src/content/get-started/guide.md

 ## 5. Write code

-With your new project generated, you can begin to write your own code.
+With your new project generated, you can begin to write your code.

 ### 5a.
 Understanding Hello World